x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/create-public-folder-mailbox.md

 3. Click **Save**.

-### Use the Shell to create a public folder mailbox
+### Use Exchange Online PowerShell to create a public folder mailbox

 This example creates the primary public folder mailbox.